rogeruiz/pantheon-workflow/readme.markdown

 Pantheon &hearts; Automation Workflow
 ===

 I use Pantheon [at work](http://teamcolab.com/) and I find myself having to do a lot of manual syncing between different environments.
-Because of this, I made these helpful little bash scripts based off of [migrating instructions I found here](https://pantheon.io/blog/importing-large-wordpress-sites-pantheon).
+Because of this, I made node cli-tooling based off of [migrating instructions I found here](https://pantheon.io/blog/importing-large-wordpress-sites-pantheon).

 ### This project is still very much a work in progress.